 We pick the platform that fits the use case, not the platform we like best.
 Typical stack:

-How much does a 3D configurator cost?
+How much does a 3D product configurator cost?
 A focused single-product configurator with web + mobile AR starts at $50K.
 A multi-product configurator with custom materials, integration to your quoting system, and sales tooling typically runs $150K–$300K.
 Platform-grade configurators that support a full product line are $300K and up.

 If you're a product marketing leader at an enterprise with a complex product line and a launch ahead, we can scope a focused first build in a 30-minute call.
 Talk to us about your next launch.